smithjd/sql-pet/docs/10-environment_diagram.md

 ### psql

-For users comfortable executing SQL from a command line directly against the database, one can run the `psql` application directly.
+For users comfortable executing SQL from a command line directly against the database, can run the `psql` application directly.
 Below is the CLI command to start up `psql` session, execute a version of hello world, and quitting the `psql` version.

 In your computer's command prompt: